Lower and Upper Division is determined according to the number of credits which an undergraduate student has completed. The classifications are:

 Please refer to the Total Compensation and Wellness website for complete details

-Residents of Fulton, Lucas, Ottawa, and Williams counties in Ohio, or Ontario, Canada who enroll at Wayne State University in eligible academic programs will have the non-resident portion of tuition waived.
-This tuition benefit does not apply to certain academic programs, including Medical School and the doctoral Pharmacy program.Please refer to the Tuition and Fee Regulations for additional details.
+Graduate non-resident students who are residents of Fulton, Lucas, Ottawa and Williams counties in Ohio or Ontario, Canada and enroll at Wayne State University in eligible academic programs will have the non-resident portion of tuition waived.
+This tuition benefit does not apply to certain academic programs, including School of Medicine MD program and the Doctor of Pharmacy program.Please refer to the Tuition and Fee Regulations for additional details.

 Student Service Fee (formerly called Omnibus Fee)